Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

 The four kernels and their four independent input streams are clearly visible.
 A single input with a FIFO of eight between each AI Engine can also be implemented.

-Click **Array** to visualize where the kernel has been placed, and how it is fed from the the PL:
+Click **Array** to visualize where the kernel has been placed, and how it is fed from the PL:

 ![missing image](../Images/Array4Kernels.jpg)